 Every criminal trial is a voyage of discovery in which truth is the quest.
 It is the duty of a Presiding Judge to explore every avenue open to him in order to discover the truth and to advance the cause of justice.
-The Presiding Judge must cease to be a spectator and a mere recording machine.
+Presiding Judge must cease to be a spectator and a mere recording machine.
 He must become a participant in the trial by evincing intelligent active interest.

-The Criminal Court has ample power to summon any person as a witness or recall and re-examine any such person even if the evidence on both sides is closed.
-The power of the Court is plenary to summon or even recall any witness at any stage of the case if the Court considers it necessary for a ‘just decision’.
+Criminal Court has ample power to summon any person as a witness or recall and re-examine any such person even if the evidence on both sides is closed.
+The power of Court is plenary to summon or even recall any witness at any stage of the case if Court considers it necessary for a ‘just decision’.

-“That the Court should be magnanimous does not mean to convey individual generosity or magnanimity which is founded on any kind of fanciful notion.
+“Court should be magnanimous does not mean to convey individual generosity or magnanimity which is founded on any kind of fanciful notion.
 It has to be applied on the basis of judicially established and accepted principles.
 The approach may be liberal but that does not necessarily mean ‘the liberal approach’ shall be the rule and all other parameters shall become exceptions.

 – Hon’ble Justice Dipak Misra, State of Haryana v.
 Ram Mehar, [Criminal Appeal No. 805 of 2016].